branch-mc/search-gpt/README.md

    Replace `<your-api-key>` with your actual OpenAI API key.

-5. Download the `search-gpt.py` file and save it to a directory on your machine.
+5. Download or clone this repo.

 ## Usage